Scholarships & Bursaries

 Scholarships are awarded in Year 9 and Year 12.

-Year 9 Scholarships are awarded in all six of the above categories.
+Year 9 Scholarships are awarded in all seven of the above categories.
 Year 12 Scholarships are awarded in the first four of the above categories.

 It is possible for a boy or girl to hold awards of more than one kind, and in cases of proven financial need and evident merit, additional bursary assistance may be available.
 Virtually all Scholarships and Awards are now “inflation-proofed” by being expressed as a fraction of the annual fees.